ctigeek/InvokeQueryPowershellModule/README.md

 We also have functionality that's not possible using Sqlcmd, like scalar queries, returning the number of rows affected in a CUD operation, and ...oh yeah... **transactions!** It's also trivial to make the same codebase work with any DB type that has an ADO.NET provider.

 ### How to install:
-If you have powershell v5:
+If you have powershell v5 you can install directly from [Powershell Gallery.](https://www.powershellgallery.com/packages/InvokeQuery/0.9.1)
 ```
-import module.....
-TBD
+Install-Module -Name InvokeQuery
 ```

-If you are on pre-v5 powershell, download the latest release and unzip to `C:\Windows\System32\WindowsPowerShell\v1.0\Modules`.
+If you are on pre-v5 powershell, [download the latest release](https://github.com/ctigeek/InvokeQueryPowershellModule/releases) and unzip to `C:\Windows\System32\WindowsPowerShell\v0.9.1\Modules`.

 ### Usage:
 All examples use Sql Server.
 Here's the definition of the table that I'm using in all examples: